 The threat of a recession is real.
 The threat is also not unusual or uncommon: The United States has had 11 recessions since the end of WWII, an average of one every six years.

-Though not uncommon, recessions can create a challenging environment for investors and consumers.
+Though common, recessions can create a challenging environment for investors and consumers.
 But there are things you can do to be prepared.
 Here are seven specific steps to help prepare yourself for a recession.

 1. Reduce Expenses

 Recession brings uncertainty.
 No one knows how deep it might be or how long it might last.
 To weather an economic storm, consider reducing expenses.
-This is no time to be paying for things you don’t need or use.
+This is no time to pay for things you don’t need or use.
 Review your subscriptions and ongoing expenses to see where you can cut back.
-A number of small reductions can add up to a significant change.
+Several small reductions can add up to a meaningful change.

 2. Build Cash

 The first step to prepare for a recession, or any other anticipated economic hardship, is to build cash.
 Cash provides flexibility to get through tough times.
 Cash is the resource you should have to take care of expenses that may crop up, or to help you through a job loss or other challenge.